Check out the latest information and advice on coronavirus (COVID-19).

 If you receive a summons for non-payment of Council Tax and you wish to dispute the charge, have any queries about a summons or would like to discuss an arrangement to pay, contact us as the court cannot accept payment or make any arrangements.
 Where two or more people are responsible for paying the bill copies of the summons will be sent to each person named on the account for the total balance outstanding and the costs.
 However, costs will only be charged once.

 You have the right to attend the court hearing to present your case to the Magistrates' Court if you wish.
 However, you do not need to attend if you have made arrangements to pay.

 Proceedings can only be stopped in some circumstances, for example:

-If contact or payment in full is not made, then arrears may be passed to a bailiff to recover the debt.
-Bailiffs can take goods from your home to clear the arrears and will charge extra costs.
+If contact or payment in full is not made, then arrears may be passed to an Enforcement Agent to recover the debt.
+If this happens more fees will become payable by you.
+Enforcement Agents can take goods from your home to clear the arrears.

-If the bailiffs cannot recover the arrears the Council may apply to the Magistrate's court for a warrant to send you to prison.
-This step will only be taken when all other efforts have failed.
+If the Enforcement Agents cannot recover the arrears, the Council may apply to the Magistrates' Court for a warrant to send you to prison.